-On the 13 May 2022, the Company announced it has entered into an agreement to extend the maturity date for the outstanding A\$6 million Secured Bond Facility (Secured Bond) it currently holds with 2Invest AG and its associates for a further 12 months, if required.

-The maturity date and repayment of the A\$6 million Secured Bond is currently 23 January 2023 which may be extended for a further 12 months to 23 January 2024, at the discretion of the Board.
+On 13 May 202220, the Company announced it had entered into an agreement to extend the maturity date for the outstanding A\$6 million Secured Bond Facility (Secured Bond) it currently holds with 2Invest AG and its associates for a further 12 months to 31 January 2024.
+The maturity date and repayment of the A\$6 million Secured Bond was originally 23 January 2023 which was extended for a further 12 months to 23 January 2024 to allow the Company to continue to use funds to develop the TGME gold project.